madskjeldgaard/faust-nvim/README.md

 - Commands for compiling and installing as SuperCollder UGens, to Teensy and others
 - Fuzzy find examples
+- Faust documentation is available as native vim documentation after runnning `:FaustGenerateHelp`.
+Then you can for example run `:h delays.lib.`
-- Commands for looking up docs
+- Commands for looking up docs on the web
 - Correct comment string for faust filetype
 - Faust snippets (snippets.nvim format)
 - Other small handdy bits and pieces

 # Requirements
-- Unix or linux system
+- MacOS or linux system
 - Nvim >= v0.5

 # installation